any-docs/css/content/reference/properties/float/index.md

 | _other_              | _unchanged_    |

 > [!NOTE]
-> When accessing a CSS property in JavaScript through the {{domxref("HTMLElement.style")}} object, single-word property names are used as is.
+> When accessing a CSS property in JavaScript through the `HTMLElement.style` object, single-word property names are used as is.
 Although `float` is a reserved keyword in JavaScript, the CSS `float` property is accessed as `float` in modern browsers.
 In older browsers, you must use `cssFloat` to access the `float` property.
 (This is similar to how the "class" attribute is accessed as "className" and the "for" attribute of a `<label>` element is accessed as "htmlFor".)

 ## Syntax